octocampus/starburst-data/README.md

 ### Note:

-CDP Open Data Lakehouse does not support queries of Iceberg tables from the Hive compute engine in this release.
+CDP Open Data Lakehouse does not support queries of Iceberg tables from the Hive compute engine in this release(CDP 7.1.9).

-You can check this information  from the cloudera Docs.
+You can check this information in the Cloudera documentation.
 ```sh
 https://docs.cloudera.com/cdp-private-cloud-base/7.1.9/lakehouse-overview/topics/private-cloud-open-data-lakehouse.html
 ```